lifaon74/observables/README.md

 ```

 **INFO:** You're strongly encouraged to start your work as soon as one Observer register.
 And stop/clean when no more Observer is observing the Observable.
-You'll gain in global performance and CPU time.
+You'll gain in global performance and CPU time optimization.

 **AVOID:**
 ```ts